heysh/smtp-client-server/README.md

 ### Client

-Once the SMTP server is set up, clients can connect to it using the executable `JAR` file.
+Once the SMTP server is set up, multiple clients can connect to it simultaneously using the executable `JAR` file.

 ```console
 java -cp SMTP.jar SMTP.Client [ip address] [port number]